ReFreezed/HotParticles/misc/README.txt

 Particle system parameters
 ------------------------------------------------------------------------------

+Custom data: A custom data string attached to the particle system that can be
+    used by an export script.

 Texture: Choose a built-in texture preset or specify a path to an image file.
 - Offset: Choose where the anchor point of the texture should be for each